Devsome/sdl-Documentation/docs/faq.md

 After that you need to run that command `php artisan config:cache` to recache your whole config and make the changes visible.

 > But if you are saying you need one more language, check the `resources/lang` folder.
 For each language you need a separated folder.
 That folder name is the key in the `locale_enabled` array.

+## Discord widget

+> Your Discord server needs server-widgets activated.
+Then it can take some time to make it work.